itsnamgyu/django-two/README.md

 Source your bash profile, i.e. `source ~/.bashrc`

 ## Make virtualenvwrapper project
-For those of you not familiar with venvwrapper, the following command creates a venvwrapper project `django-two`; creating the project directory django-two and a venv in ~/venvs.
+For those of you not familiar with venvwrapper, the following command creates a venvwrapper project `django-two`; which means you have a project directory `~/django-two` and a venv for your project somewhere in `~/venvs`.
 ```
 mkproject django-two
 ```